-Fresh tamarind pods are available in late spring and early summer seasons.
-However, processed tamarind types like compressed tamarind blocks, ready-to-use slices, paste, concentrates, balls, etc., can be more readily available in the condiment stores and spice markets.
+Fresh tamarind is readily available in the markets by late spring and early summers.
+However, processed tamarinds such as compressed tamarind blocks, ready-to-use slices, paste, concentrates, balls, etc., can be more readily available around the year in condiment stores and spice markets.

 Choose fresh unbroken pods packed in boxes.
-If you are purchasing processed form, buy the product from a well reputed authentic brand.
+If you are purchasing a processed form, buy the product from a well-reputed authentic brand.
 Avoid old, desiccated pulp, or off-smelling products.

 Once at home store the pods or pulp inside the refrigerator where it will stay fresh for several months.

 Delicately sweet and sour, tamarind is one of the most sought-after ingredients in Indian, Middle Eastern and South-East Asian cooking.
 In some Indian households, its pods are cut open, and fresh pulp is used as and when required.
 Tamarind beans are struck with “wooden stick” (kept at home especially for the same purpose), and seeds are then manually removed.
 One may also use a paring knife to separate seeds from pulp.